IMIO/gha/README.md

 ---
 ### helm-release-notify

-Release a helm chart and optionally notify via a mattermost webhook
+Release a helm chart (optionally GPG-signed with a provenance `.prov` file) and optionally notify via a mattermost webhook

 #### Inputs